mui/material-ui/pages/api/click-away-listener.md

 # ClickAwayListener

-Listen for click events that are triggered outside of the component children.
+Listen for click events that occur somewhere in the document, outside of the element itself.
+For instance, if you need to hide a menu when people click anywhere else on your page.

 ## Props